benjamindraper1996/CI_PP2_FoxPhotography/README.md

 In addition, the website was tested using Google Chrome Developer Tools Device Toggling option for all available device options.

 ### Browser compatibility
+The website was tested on the following browsers in both regular and incognito modes:
+- Google Chrome
+- Mozilla Firefox
+- Microsoft Edge

 ### Testing user stories